 Now that you know your BMI, what does it mean?

 - A healthy weight is one that equates with a body mass index of less than 25.
 Overweight is defined as a body mass index of 25 to 29.9, and obesity is defined as a body mass index of 30 or higher.

-- Muscle and bone are denser than fat, so an extremely muscular athlete or may have a high body mass index, but may not be fat.
+Also note that muscle and bone are denser than fat, so an extremely muscular athlete may have a high body mass index, but may not actually be overweight or obese.
 This is not a problem for most athletic people, however.

 Read more about the BMI on the Obesity Prevention Source.

 Not all fat is created equal.
 While overall body fat percentage is important, it’s especially important to monitor abdominal obesity (also called visceral fat), which may be more dangerous for long-term health than fat that accumulates around the hips and thighs (known as subcutaneous fat).
 (15)

 - Some studies suggest that abdominal fat plays a role in the development of insulin resistance and inflammation, an immune system response which has been implicated in heart disease, diabetes, and even some cancers.